Cascade of Time Gardens in Banff: All You NEED to Know

 The Banff Upper Hot Springs is yet another cost-friendly activity.
 It is a 6-minute drive from Cascade Gardens.
 Warm up and relax in the heated water while enjoying the surrounding views.

 There are so many ways to enjoy the Banff Recreation Grounds.
 One great way to supplement your time at Cascade Gardens would be to pack a picnic to enjoy at one of the many picnic shelters at the Banff Recreation Grounds.
 Reminder: Do not leave any remains behind to keep the wildlife and yourself safe!
-Otherwise, you could enjoy having a campfire (keep your eye on fire bans), playing basketball, enjoying a barbecue, or packing a frisbee to throw around.
+Otherwise, you could enjoy a campfire (keep an eye on fire bans), play basketball, barbecue, or pack a Frisbee to throw around.

 Bow Falls

-Bow Falls is another free attraction we recommend pairing with your Cascade Gardens trip.
+Bow Falls is another free attraction we recommend pairing with your trip to Cascade Gardens.
 This 9.1-meter beauty offers incredible views of surrounding peaks and foliage and is one of the most accessible waterfalls in the Canadian Rockies.
-At just a 3-minute drive from the Gardens, you can’t go wrong by adding it to your itinerary!
+At just a 3-minute drive from the Gardens (parking is limited at Bow Falls), or a 15-minute walk via Bow Falls Trail, you can’t go wrong by adding it to your itinerary!

 Are the Cascade Gardens Worth Visiting?